rileyschock/reference-website/README.md

     - There are multiple differences between these two properties, and the main ones are the axis of the layout, the alignment, and the flexibility.
 While flex is used for one-dimentional, simplier and linear layouts, grid can be more complex and multi-dimentional.
 Both properties provide alignment stylization, however they produce different syntax code which have different behaviours.
 21. What sub-property do we use to divide elements in CSS Grid properties?
     - The grid-template-columns and grid-template-rows allows us to divide elements and define their proportions.
+22. What unit we use to fractionally divide the element width in CSS Grid property and what are others unit we can use alternatively?
+(Write a code example)
+    - The unit 'fr', or fraction, is what we use to fractionally divide width, hence the name.
+It allows us to divide available space into equal fractions, where each fraction takes up an equal amount.
+An example of this would be:
+     .grid-container {
+     display: grid;
+     grid-template-columns: 1fr 2fr 3fr
+     }